University College Dublin / UCD

 • Dr. Vincent Durac Lecturer

-• Dr Kristina Roepstorff Visiting Professor
+• Dr Kristina Roepstorff Associate Professor

 • Rev. Dr Sahr Yambasu NOHA Lecturer